Reform of municipal services in Eastern Ukraine

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Regional Development, Building and Housing and Communal Services of Ukraine
+Lead executing agency: Ministry of Regional Development, Construction, Housing and Communal Services of Ukraine

-Local self-governing administrations and state institutions use improved instruments and procedures for more efficient and sustainable provision of municipal services.
+Local governments and state institutions apply innovative instruments and procedures for the more efficient and sustainable provision of communal services.

 The project work is based on the results of the previous project stage ‘Administrative Reform in Eastern Ukraine’.
 It is mainly being implemented in the Luhansk, Dnipro and Poltava regions.

 The project helps to strengthen the institutional capacities of communal self-governing bodies and increases the transparency and responsibility of the authorities.
 This comprises three areas:

 - System for providing support to municipal offices.
 This relates to the exchange of experiences between municipal offices and the development of a system for the further training of their staff.

 - Innovative instruments for electronic administration: This area relates to a critical review of the procedures for citizens’ services and their IT support.
 Objective: reducing time, costs and corruption risks.

 - Comprehensive projects for inter-municipal cooperation: This third area of work is aimed at supporting citizens’ services through inter-municipal cooperation by involving local businesses, administration unions or joint administrative units in this process.

 In addition to advisory support on technical issues, new methodological approaches are being applied for the development of demand-orientated services.
 These include operational project management, design thinking and social media analysis.
 The objective is to implement the reforms with the help of digital strategies.
 The project focuses on the development of innovative approaches that are being tested together with partners at local and regional level.
 The experiences gained are evaluated and integrated into the work instructions and state policy at the central level.